RonenNess/Shaku/README.md

 `PathFinder` is a utility to find a valid walking path between two points on a 2d or 3d grid.

-To use it you must implement a *grid provider* class that will provide information about your grid to the algorithm, by implementing the `Shaku.utils.PathFinder.IGrid` interface.
+To use it you must implement a *grid provider* class that will provide information about the grid to the algorithm.
+The grid provider must implement the `Shaku.utils.PathFinder.IGrid` interface.

 This interface have two main methods:

-- **isBlocked(_from, _to)**: tell the algorithm if its possible to walk from grid index `_from` to grid index `_to`. `true` = blocked, can't walk this path, `false` = can walk the path.
+- **isBlocked(_from, _to)**: tell the algorithm if its possible to walk between neighbor grid tiles `_from` and `_to` (they will always have distance of 1 tile, could be diagonal). `true` = blocked, can't walk this path, `false` = can walk this path.
 - **getPrice(index)**: tell the algorithm the price it takes to walk on a given tile.
-1 = default price, 0-1 = cheaper, >1 = expensive.
+1 = default price, <1 = cheaper tiles (algorithm will prefer them), >1 = expensive tiles (algorithm will prefer to avoid them).

-If you know path finding algorithms you know they *typically* get a matrix of booleans (or numbers for costs) as input, and not a grid provider class.
-However, using the grid provider shtick gives some extra flexability in terms of what you can implement with it:
+Using the grid provider pattern (instead of just a matrix of booleans) gives some extra flexability in terms of what we can do with the path finder:

-- Support 3D grid if taking z into consideration.
+- Support 3D grid and height differences by taking z into consideration (_from, _to and index can be `Vector3`, depends on what you send the finder).
-- Implement slopes and cliffs, or walls that cover just a side of a grid cells and doesn't fill the entire of the tile (for example think about the walls in the first Sims game).

-Lets see how to use the `PathFinder`.
-This module only have one method, `findPath(grid, startPos, targetPos, options)`, which is what we use to calculate a walking path:
+- Implement thin walls or cliffs you can jump down but not up, which are basically blocks that don't cover the entire size of the tile but only block a specific movement direction.

+Once we define our grid provider, we can call `findPath(grid, startPos, targetPos, options)` to calculates the most efficient path from start to end, using the provided grid.

+`findPath()` accept the following arguments:

-- **grid**: Your `IGrid` instance.
+- **grid**: Your `IGrid` provider instance.
-- **startPos**: Vector2 you want to travel *from*.
+- **startPos**: Vector2 or Vector3 you want to travel *from*.
-- **targetPos**: Vector2 you want to travel *to*.
+- **targetPos**: Vector2 or Vector3 you want to travel *to*.
-- **options**: Optional dictionary with extra flags:
+- **options**: Optional dictionary with the following flags:
-- - maxIterations: limit the numbers of iterations we allow when searching the path (so your game won't get stuck if you accidentally scan a huge level).
+- - maxIterations: limit the numbers of iterations we allow when searching the path.
 - - ignorePrices: if true, will ignore the pricing functionality completely.
-It may seem redundant as you can just always return `1` from the `IGrid.getPrice()` method, however with this flag you can easily turn prices on and off *per search* while keeping the grid class intact.
+- - allowDiagonal: if true, will allow diagonal movement..

-Lets see an example on how to use the `PathFinder`:
+Lets see an example on using the `PathFinder`:

 ```js
 // a grid provider that simple use a 2d array of numbers to represent tile types.